MLidstrom/fluffos/docs/efun/contrib/element_of.md

 ---
 layout: doc
-title: contrib / element_of.pre
+title: contrib / element_of
 ---
 # element_of

 ### NAME

-    element_of() - returns random elememt of given array
+    element_of() - returns random element of given array

 ### SYNOPSIS